osama900/reading-notes/read 7programmingJS.md

 the function can be invoked (call) in a three diffrent ways

 1.  when an event accours (user click)
-2. when it is invoked from JS code
+2. when it is invoked from JS codegit
 3. automaticlly (self invoke)